affinda/affinda-python/docs/models.md

 **Arguments**:

 - `filter_type`: Required.
+Data points of "text" type support only "equals" filterType, others support both "equals" and "range".
 Known values are: "equals", "range".
 - `data_point`: Required.
+The data point's slug.
-- `query`: Required. 'equals' searches require the 'value' key inside the query, and 'range' searches require at least one of 'gte' (greater than or equal) and 'lte' (less than or equal).
+- `query`: Required. "equals" searches require the "value" key inside the query, and "range" searches require at least one of "gte" (greater than or equal) and "lte" (less than or equal).
 - `required`:
 - `weight`: